15 Composition Techniques for Capturing Incredible Photographs

 Going Minimalist

 This technique comes with its challenges, and the biggest is obviously choosing which elements to remove while still maintaining the same emotional appeal.
-However, minimalism forced artists to look at the world a whole new way and see it differently.
+However, minimalism forced artists to look at the world in a whole new way and see it differently.

 #14: Contrast Background